ojb2/ojb2.github.io/_posts/8-9-2019-good-design.md

 comments: true
 ---
 ## This lightswitch is awesome.
-My pictures still aren't uploading so I guess I'll try again in the morning?
 ![Lightswitch](/img/lightswitch.jpg)

 The green light indicates that the motion sensors are activated and the light will turn on if it detects movement.